AbdinasirM/Caculator_CPlusPlus/README.md

 1. Visit [OnlineGDB](https://www.onlinegdb.com/) or a similar online C++ compiler platform.
 2. Create a new C++ project or open an existing one.
-3. Copy and paste the code from the repository's `main.cpp` and `calc.h` files into the respective files in the online compiler.
+3. Copy and paste the code from the repository's `main.cpp` and `calculator.h` files into the respective files in the online compiler.
 4. Select C++ as the language for compilation.
 5. Click the "Run" or "Compile" button to execute the code.
 6. Enter the first and second numbers when prompted.